5th Floor, Brigade Towers,

-Brazil logistics market indicators have performed well in the first half of 2019 and have continued to grow in the third quarter.
-The third quarter has second-highest net positive absorption in the period which has led to a sharp decline in the vacancy rate.
-The current vacancy rate in the Brazilian market stands at 19.1% which is the lowest since 2014.
+The Brazilian logistics market indicators performed well in the first half of 2019 and continued to grow in the third quarter.
+The third quarter had the second-highest net positive absorption in the period, which led to a sharp decline in the vacancy rate.
+The current vacancy rate in the Brazilian market stands at 19.1%, which is the lowest since 2014.

-In Q3 2019, Sao Paulo had a vacancy rate of 17.9% which is lower than the previous year.
-This is mainly due to the great occupations of retail trade and logistics companies.
+In Q3 2019, Sao Paulo had a vacancy rate of 17.9%, which was lower than the previous year.
+This was mainly due to the great occupations of retail trade and logistics companies.
 The other reason for the low vacancy in Sau Paulo is due to the low supply of inventory.
-However, the pipeline for the Q4 in 2019 is very large which might pressure up the vacancy rate.
+However, the pipeline for Q4 in 2019 was very large, which may have pressured up the vacancy rate.

 To understand key trends, Download Sample Report

-The average price for the sale of commercial real estate in August 2019 was Real 9,539per meter square.
-For rent, the average price was Real 39.54 per meter.
+The average price for the sale of commercial real estate in August 2019 was BRL 9,539 per meter square.
+For rent, the average price was BRL 39.54 per meter.
 Average selling and renting prices for commercial real estate fell further in August 2019, according to a survey in Brazil.
 According to the source, there was a 0.51% decline in sales and a 0.46% decline in lease.

 To understand geography trends, Download Sample Report.

 The commercial real estate market in Brazil is fragmented and competitive.
 The commercial property market will remain in despair as further political instability dampens investor sentiment and occupier appetite.
-The capital markets in Brazil expected to generate opportunities for local and international players.
+The capital markets in Brazil are expected to generate opportunities for local and international players.
 There is an increase in the pace of launches of construction companies in the country.
-Major players in Brazil commercial real estate are Multiplan Empreendimentos Imobiliários S.A, Cyrela Commercial Properties SA and Log Commercial Properties.
+Major players in Brazil commercial real estate are Multiplan Empreendimentos Imobiliários SA, Cyrela Commercial Properties SA, and Log Commercial Properties.